 - Arrive 30 minutes before the procedure.

 - The physician may use ultrasound to mark the area.

 - You may have an intravenous line placed, since the procedure is typically performed with intravenous sedation.

 What to Expect After Liver Biopsy

 - You will be monitored in a recovery area for a few (2 to 6) hours.

 - You will be provided with written discharge instructions.

 - You may expect some soreness at the incision site.

 For More Information

 Liver biopsy is available at all of our GI lab locations.
-For more information or to schedule an appointment with one of our gastroenterologists, please call 888.364.6400.
+For more information on the liver biopsy procedure or to schedule an appointment with one of our gastroenterologists, please call 888.364.6400.